Skip to content

 The objectives of the course are to provide students with a broad introduction to existing and emerging technologies shaping today’s business environment.
 By the end of the course you will have had exposure to technologies that are used in the marketing and management areas.
 Students will have hands-on experience using these technologies and exploring the marketing and management opportunities surrounding these technologies.
 Students will also research and discuss applications of technologies from a marketing perspective.

 The purpose of this course is to study and practice the managerial approach to marketing, where managers are viewed as decision-makers and problem solvers.
 Students develop skills in linking the logic and concepts of marketing to relevant data, analyzing data, and making rational decisions.
 Capstone course for marketing majors.
+Prerequisites: At least 12 earned credit hours of MKT courses, or permission of the instructor, department chair, school head, or school dean

 Credits